abedjeti/ADS-NewsArticles/README.md

 The generation of the dataset should be carried out through the NewsArticleScraper class which takes as input a .csv file containing a URL per line together with the publishing date separated by a space.
+The files used can be located in the /data directory.
 A local output file path should be given as an argument in the .jsonld format.

 An example of how NewsArticleScraper can be be called is given in the class DatasetGenerationExample.java, whereas the FileManager usage is demonstrated in